danielna/danielna.github.com/_posts/2013-04-02-hoop-dreams.md

         [4] The prevaling thought in my mind leaving the gym that day was "well, at least this will make a good story."
     </p>
     <p>
         [5] This post is different from the others in that it's labeled as an "experiment."
-It's not necessarily clean (mark-up wise) nor responsive.
-I think that's okay.
+It's not necessarily clean markup nor responsive.
+I'm okay with that.
     </p>

 </div>